godalming123/blog/my_collections/_tuturiols/2021-10-21-my-linux-setup.md

 bspc rule -a Screenkey manage=off

 ```
-For this file to work we need to add `~/.screenlayout/workstation.sh` what this file does is sets up my laptop so the external moniter I have plugged in is set as a primary moniter and her is the file contents:
+For this file to work we need to add `~/.screenlayout/workstation.sh` what this file does is sets up my laptop so the external moniter I have plugged in is set as a primary moniter and here is the file contents:
 ```
 ~/.screenlayout/workstation.sh
 ```